jd12/intro-html-project/part-II/warmupActivity/README.md

 We are now going to use CSS (Cascading Style Sheets) to make our webpage more appealing.

-1. Create a new file and save it as `trillium.css`
+1. Create a new folder called `css` and create a file inside of the folder and save it as `trillium.css`

 2. Add a link to your new `trillium.css` in your HTML files.
 This allows your HTML to "see" the CSS and apply the changes.
    ![Link CSS](images/linkCSS.png)